cosmos/ibc-temp/spec/app/ics-029-decentralized-identifiers/did.md

 The `DelegatedIBCAuthentication` type has two required fields:

 `delegateTo`: This is the channel the DID module will delegate authentication to.
 The module on the other side of the channel will receive an authentication request from the DID module.
-If the module sends back a successful acknowledgement, the DID module will interpret this as successful authentication.
+If the module writes a successful acknowledgement, the DID module will interpret this as successful authentication.

 `app-specific-verify-fields`: This field contains all the application specific parameters necessary to authenticate interaction with the DID.
 All parameters and data regarding authentication should be housed here, the module should simply be responsible for injesting these parameters along with user provided authentication and performing the logic necessary to authenticate.
 No state necessary for authentication should be stored in the counterparty module.